ahuacate/pve-nas/README.md

 ## 2.5.
 Network VLAN Aware

-You must answer a Easy Script prompt asking if your network is VLAN aware.
+You must answer an Easy Script prompt asking if your network is VLAN aware.
 The script will resolve your NAS VLAN ID automatically.

 ## 2.6.
 NAS Gateway IPv4 Address